wp-plugins/genericond/readme.txt

 == Changelog ==

 = 1.1 =
-*
+* 2013-03-06
 * Tweaks and adjustments.
-Documentation.
+* Moving documentation to it's own page for easier updating.
+* New banner (thanks to Joen)

 = 1.0 =
 * 2013-02-27